 Mackay Regional Council

-- Providing a 50% discount on all development application fees for a 6 month period between April and October 2020.
+- Providing a 50% reduction on all development application fees until 30 September 2020.

 Noosa Shire Council